adosia/adosia-token/README.md

 This repository contains source, design concepts, usage implementations and future initiatives pertinent to the Adosia Token (ADO).

-Development efforts for this repository will entail a Plutus smart contract (to be deployed on the Cardano blockchain protocol) that will interface with the [Adosia IoT Platform](https://adosia.com) to establish an ecosystem to enable Adosia's IoT Platform users to monetize/sell/license their perfected IoT device operating profiles by providing their "IP Data" for purchase/use by other Adosia users within a peer-to-peer marketplace.
+Development efforts for this repository will entail a Plutus smart contract (to be deployed on the Cardano blockchain protocol) that will interface with the [Adosia IoT Platform](https://adosia.com).
+The goal of the ADO smart contract is to elevate communities with new and powerful peer-to-peer economic opportunities.
+The ADO smart contract will enable Adosia IoT Platform users the ability to monetize (sell/license) their perfected IoT device operating profile creations to other Adosia users within a peer-to-peer marketplace.

-A peer-to-peer marketplace for IoT device operating profiles will enable Adosia IoT Platform users to purchase IoT device configurations in order to to rapidly deploy custom IoT control systems while both rewarding Adosia users for their creativity and incentivizing them to promote their creations.
+Adosia users can rapidly deploy custom IoT control systems while being incentivized to both create new IoT device profile offerings and to promote those creations to the world.

 # How to Connect IoT Hardware to the Adosia IoT Platform

-1. Sign Up FREE for the Adosia IoT Platform [here](https://adosia.com)
+1. Sign Up FREE for the [Adosia IoT Platform](https://adosia.com)

-2a.
-Purchase Adosia IoT hardware pre-flashed with the latest Adosia Binary [here](https://adosia.io)
+2. Purchase Adosia IoT hardware pre-flashed with the latest Adosia Binary [here](https://adosia.io)

 - OR -